MarcoPortmann/Tinn-R/README.md

 - **Bugs, bugs, bugs, and missing features:** There is no category or package filter for the library at the moment.
 Printing, LaTeX, Sweave, Knit, etc. etc. doesn’t work at the moment.
 Only the R highlighter works at the moment, the style descriptions in the highlighter menu are probably wrong or weird.

 ## Installation
-The app is **available [here](https://github.com/MarcoPortmann/Tinn-R/blob/Delphi-XE/Tinn_R/install_setup/bin/Tinn-R_3.0.4.0_setup.exe?raw=true)**
+Version 3.0.4.1 of the app is **available [here](https://github.com/MarcoPortmann/Tinn-R/blob/Delphi-XE/Tinn_R/install_setup/bin/Tinn-R_3.0.4.1_setup.exe?raw=true)**

 ### First run
 Start Tinn-R and click on “R control: term start/close” in the toolbar.
 If required, Tinn-R asks for the path of the R executable, starts to download all required packages.
 Make sure that you are connected to the internet and no popup windows are hidden behind the main window and are waiting for your input (e.g. specifying a download server).
 Once all packages Tinn-R requires in order to communicate with R are installed and loaded Tinn-R will continuously check which packages are loaded and import parts of their help files into its library.
 Tinn-R comes with an empty libarry.
-Note that it can take up to 15 minutes until all base packages are imported. **Due to a bug the R terminal will be blocked during the import process in version Tinn-R 3.0.4.0.** However, once a package is loaded in R, detected by Tinn-R and subsequently imported it will stay in the library.
+Note that it can take up to 15 minutes until all base packages are imported. **Due to a bug the R terminal will be blocked during the import process in version Tinn-R 3.0.4.1.** However, once a package is loaded in R, detected by Tinn-R and subsequently imported it will stay in the library.
 At the moment, there is no progress indication for the import process and changes to the library become visible only once all pending packages are imported.
 Therfore, just be patient when you connect to R for the first time.